 - The type of cancer treatments you’ve had in the past

-- The chances that any treatments you are now getting could make your anemia worse
+- The chances that any treatments you’re now getting could make the anemia worse

 - Your need for blood transfusions in the past 6 months